AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

    >[!NOTE]
    >
    >Use a fully qualified hostname in the URL.
-It is recommended to use HTTPS protocol.
+Adobe recommends that you use HTTPS protocol.

    Now, AEM Forms document security is configured to use extended authentication with default AEM Forms landing URL.